pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 ## Remove the seed servers from their own topology after restart if necessary

-If the seed region was completely wiped out and unavailable during the earlier `remove-defunct-server` step, then this step will be necessary.
+If the seed region was completely wiped out and unavailable during the earlier `remove-defunct-server` step, this step will be necessary.
 When the seed region comes up again, it will join its servers together in a new topology containing only the seed pods, as it is unaware of the other region.

 It is not possible to merge two existing topologies containing more than one server each.
 We need to split up the restarted seed region pods into individual single-server topologies so that we can add them to the topology of the surviving region.